 - 6 large room-temperature eggs

 - 8 cups all-purpose flour (more or less)

 - Oil for frying

 Mix the Dough

-Scrape down sides of bowl and add 6 large room-temperature eggs, 1 at a time, mixing after each addition.
+Scrape down the sides of the bowl and add 6 large room-temperature eggs, one at a time, mixing after each addition.

 03 of 06

 How to Roll and Cut the Dough

 When the dough has risen, lightly coat a baking sheet with cooking spray.
 Lightly dust your work surface or a silicone mat with flour, and pull out a handful of dough at a time.
 Roll to 3/4-inch thick.
 Cut with a 2 1/2- to 3-inch round cutter (no hole in the middle).
 Transfer cut circles to the sprayed pan.
 Pick up scraps and reroll.Continue to 4 of 6 below.

 When all the dough has been cut, cover the rounds and let them rise until doubled in bulk, 30 minutes or longer (usually by the time all the dough has been cut, the first pączki are ready to be fried).